“As I lay in my bed slepe full unmete

 Along a huge cloud’s ridge; and now with sprightly 130

-Wheel downward come they
+Wheel downward come they into fresher skies,

-Tipt round with silver from the sun’s bright eyes
+Tipt round with silver from the sun’s bright eyes.

 Still downward with capacious whirl they glide;